proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

-In ProPlot, tick locators, tick formatters, axis scales, `cartopy`_ projections, colormaps, and property cyclers are all "registered".
+In ProPlot, tick locators, tick formatters, axis scales, property cycles, colormaps, normalizers, and `cartopy`_ projections are all "registered".
 This is accomplished by defining "constructor functions" and passing various keyword arguments through these functions.

-The constructor functions don't just accept registered names -- they also accept other input types.
-For example, a scalar passed to `~proplot.constructor.Locator` returns a `~matplotlib.ticker.MultipleLocator`, a lists of strings passed to `~proplot.constructor.Formatter` returns a `~matplotlib.ticker.FixedFormatter`, and `~proplot.constructor.Colormap` and `~proplot.constructor.Cycle` accept colormap names, individual colors, and lists of colors.
+The constructor functions don't just accept registered names -- they also accept convenient input types.
+For example, a scalar passed to `~proplot.constructor.Locator` returns a `~matplotlib.ticker.MultipleLocator`, a lists of strings passed to `~proplot.constructor.Formatter` returns a `~matplotlib.ticker.FixedFormatter`, and `~proplot.constructor.Cycle` and `~proplot.constructor.Colormap` accept colormap names, individual colors, and lists of colors.
 Passing the relevant class instance to a constructor function simply returns it.

-See the user guide sections on :ref:`Cartesian plots <ug_cartesian>`, :ref:`colormaps <ug_cmaps>`, and :ref:`color cycles <ug_cycles>` for details.
+See the user guide sections on :ref:`Cartesian plots <ug_cartesian>`, :ref:`color cycles <ug_cycles>` and :ref:`colormaps <ug_cmaps>`, for details.
 The below
 table lists the constructor functions and the keyword arguments that use them.
 Note that `~matplotlib.axes.Axes.set_xscale` and `~matplotlib.axes.Axes.set_yscale`
 accept instances of `~matplotlib.scale.ScaleBase` thanks to a patch applied by